A Case of Exponential Convergence Rates for SVM: INTRODUCTION

 where the notation $S$ stands for ``surrogate''.
 To an estimate $g:\X\to\R$ of $g^*$ we associate an estimate $f:\X\to\Y$ of $f^*$ through the decoding step $f=\sign g$.
 In particular, using the variational characterization of the mean, $\eta$ can be estimated through $L(z, y) = \abs{z - y}^2$.
-Regarding SVM, they are related to the \emph{hinge loss} \cite[see, \emph{e.g.},][]{Steinwart2008}
+Meanwhile, SVM are related to the \emph{hinge loss}, see Appendix \ref{svm:app:hinge_loss},

-Surrogate methods benefits from their relative easiness to optimize and the quality of their practical results.
+Surrogate methods benefit from their relative easiness to optimize and the quality of their practical results.
 Arguably, they define the current state of the art in classification, softmax regression being particularly popular to train neural networks on classification tasks.